AHuffmyer/TidyTuesday/21March2023/script.md

 library(RColorBrewer)
 ```

-Load data frame for FeederWatch
+Load data frame for languages.

 ``` r
 # Read in the data manually